OpenEvalProject/evals/manuscripts/elife-43587/v2/manuscript.md

 **Figure 4.:** (A)-(C) Comparison of model behavior when CnF glutamatergic neurons were stimulated unilaterally without (top graphs) and with (bottom graphs) bilateral inactivation of the PPN.
 (A) Hindlimb left-right phase differences plotted against locomotor frequency using data from Figure 3A and C. Comparison of the top and bottom diagram shows that the transition from alternating gaits - walk and trot - to synchronous gaits - gallop and bound - shifted towards lower frequencies when the PPN was bilaterally inactivated.
 (B) Schematic representation of this shift.
 Dashed lines and arrow indicate the shift of the beginning of gallop.
 (C) Step-by-step variability for hind left-right phase differences illustrates that synchronous gaits were also shifted to lower frequencies on a step-by-step basis.
 Normalized phase differences of 0.5 correspond to alternation, whereas phase differences of 0 and 1 correspond to synchronization.
 Blue and red lines in (A) indicate the stable phase differences with stepwise increase and decrease of the bifurcation parameter α, respectively.
 Colored areas indicate the expressed gaits or regions of bistability between two adjacent gaits.
 Bifurcation diagrams are calculated as described in Danner et al. (2017).
 In (C), step-by-step variability with increased noise was calculated as described in Materials and methods.

 The mechanism of this shift in our model is the following.
 As described above, the LPGi-Glu-1 pathways control locomotor frequency and the LPGi-Glu-2 pathways control gait by promoting the transition from alternating to synchronous gaits (Figures 1 and 2).
 When the PPN was bilaterally inactivated, only the drives to LPGi-Glu-1 were reduced since the PPN on each side only projects to LPGi-Glu-1 while the drive to LPGi-Glu-2 (promoting the transition to synchronous gaits) on each side remained unaffected (Figures 1 and 2).
 Thus, frequency increased more slowly with increasing CnF stimulation and the transition to synchronous gaits (gallop and bound) occurred at lower locomotor frequencies (Figure 4A,B).
-This shift was even more pronounced after increasing noisy current in all neurons (σNoise increased from 0.005 pA to 1.0 pA; Figure 4C).
+This shift was even more pronounced after increasing noisy current in all neurons ($\sigma_{Noise}$ increased from 0.005 pA to 1.0 pA; Figure 4C).
 Incorporating a moderate noise allowed us to reproduce a natural step-to-step variability and variable frequency-dependent changes similar to those during natural locomotion.
 Phase differences were evaluated for each step cycle and plotted in equally spaced bins between 0 and 1 over the corresponding locomotor frequency (partitioned in 0.25 Hz bins).
 All values were then normalized to the total number of bins and can be interpreted as the relative frequency of occurrence of each phase difference-frequency pair (see Materials and methods).
 Figure 4C shows that inactivation of the PPN, while the left CnF glutamatergic population was stimulated, resulted not only in a shift of the transition from alternating to synchronized gaits to a lower frequency (Figure 4A,B) but also affected the stability of the steady-state gaits.
 This can be seen by an increased variability of the left-right phase differences around their stable-state solutions when the PPN is inactivated.
 The variability increased with increasing frequency and resulted in a wider transition period between trot (left-right alternation) and gallop (left-right synchronization).

-## Analysis of relative probabilities of gait expression
+### Analysis of relative probabilities of gait expression

 Incorporation of step-to-step variability, as described at the end of the previous section, also allows the analysis of variable gait expression as observed in natural locomotion.
 To approximate frequency-dependent gait expression under noise conditions, we calculated frequency-dependent relative probabilities of expression of each gait (see Materials and methods) for three cases: when stimulation was applied to either CnF, PPN, or LPGi glutamatergic neurons (Figure 5).
-Activation of glutamatergic neurons in the CnF with fixed noise (σNoise = 1 pA) and varying drives (α) produced a wide range of frequencies and expression of left-right alternating (walk and trot) as well as left-right synchronous gaits (gallop and bound), while activation of glutamatergic neurons in the PPN resulted in lower maximum frequencies and only expression of left-right alternating gaits (Caggiano et al., 2018).
+Activation of glutamatergic neurons in the CnF with fixed noise ($\sigma_{Noise}$ = 1 pA) and varying drives (α) produced a wide range of frequencies and expression of left-right alternating (walk and trot) as well as left-right synchronous gaits (gallop and bound), while activation of glutamatergic neurons in the PPN resulted in lower maximum frequencies and only expression of left-right alternating gaits (Caggiano et al., 2018).
 While gait distributions were not reported for LPGi stimulations our model suggests that LPGi stimulation can induce both alternating and synchronized gaits (Figure 5C).
 Those gait transitions are expected given the relationship between gait and speed.

 ![Figure 5.](https://cdn.elifesciences.org/articles/43587/elife-43587-fig5-v2.jpg)

 **Figure 5.:** (A) Unilateral stimulation of glutamatergic neurons in the CnF resulted in frequency-dependent expression of all gaits: walk, trot and gallop/bound.
 (B) Unilateral stimulation of glutamatergic neurons in the PPN elicited only alternating gaits, walk and trot, at a lower frequency range.
 (C) Unilateral stimulation of glutamatergic neurons in the LPGi resulted in frequency-dependent expression of all gaits similar to that in (A).
 The relative probabilities of frequency-dependent gait expression were analyzed as described in Materials and methods.

-## Role of brainstem inhibitory neurons in modulating locomotion
+### Role of brainstem inhibitory neurons in modulating locomotion

 Unilateral activation of inhibitory neurons in the CnF, PPN, or LPGi decelerates or stops ongoing locomotor activity (Capelli et al., 2017; Caggiano et al., 2018).
 In freely behaving mice, optogenetic activation of CnF inhibitory neurons (defined by expression of the Vgat promoter) reduces locomotor speed and, in some trials, halts locomotion completely, while activation of PPN inhibitory neurons reduces locomotor frequency to a much lesser extent with only occasional stopping of locomotion (Extended Data Figure 3 in Caggiano et al., 2018).
 The optogenetic activation of LPGi inhibitory neurons, like that of CnF inhibitory neurons, reduces locomotor speed down to a complete halt of locomotion at higher stimulation intensities (Figure 2g in Capelli et al., 2017).